rsnorman/weekly_album_anniversaries/README.md

   "anniversaries": [...]
 }
 ```
+- Tweet song lyrics for top song in highlighted weekly album
 - Create SQL query to find weekly anniversaries instead of using Ruby
   - Could store day of year anniversary falls on in database
   - Need to figure out issues with leap year